google/deepvariant/docs/deepvariant-quick-start.md

 Storage.
 The instructions below show how to download the data through the corresponding public URLs from these data.

-### Update in r0.8 : Use Docker to run DeepVariant in one command.
+### Use Docker to run DeepVariant in one command.

-In the 0.8 release, we are introducing one convenient command that will run through all 3 steps that are required to go from a BAM file to the VCF/gVCF output files.
+In the 0.8 release, we introduced one convenient command that will run through all 3 steps that are required to go from a BAM file to the VCF/gVCF output files.
 You can still read about the r0.7 approach in [Quick Start in r0.7].

 If you want to compile the DeepVariant binaries for yourself, we also have a [Dockerfile] that you can use to build your own Docker image.
 You can read the